-One of the main criticisms from lecturers is that students don't answer the question.
+One of the main criticisms from lecturers is that students don't answer the question set in the essay.

-If you fail to address all parts of your assignment question, your mark will fall through the floor.
+If you don't address all parts of your assignment question, your mark will be much lower.

-It's vital, therefore that you develop techniques to unpack, identify and understand what your tutor wants you to write about so that you can:
+It's vital, therefore, that you develop techniques to identify and understand what your tutor wants you to write about so that you can:

 - answer the question given and not some other random question!

 - write in-depth about the focus topic.

 So, here's how to begin:

 Break your assignment title into four core elements:

 - The subject - what's the general topic area? e.g. Human Resource Management or Political Science.

 - The focus - this is the narrower, more specific topic area within the wider subject. e.g. Recruitment in Human Resource Management or Democratic Systems in Political Science.